Okavango Delta Travel Guide

 The height of the flood occurs in August each year, and as it recedes in its constant cycle, the delta shrinks.
 At its lowest level the delta covers about 2,300 square miles (6,000 sq km).

 As the flood increases, so does the wildlife that congregates in huge numbers between May and October each year.
 The delta draws large numbers of animal populations that are rare, such as crocodile, red lechwe, sitatunga, wild dogs, buffalo and wattled crane.
-The familiar favourites are there in force too - various antelope, elephant, giraffe, hippo, lion, leopard and the like.
+The familiar favourites are there in force too - various antelope, elephants, giraffe, hippos, lions, and leopards.

-Numerous game camps and lodges are located in the Delta catering to the range of visitors who come to enjoy the teeming flora and fauna and admire the lush green beauty of the waterways.
-The favoured way to travel through the Delta's channels is on a makoro, a dugout canoe, poled by a local guide.
+Numerous game camps and lodges are located in the Delta catering to the range of visitors who come to enjoy the teeming flora and fauna.
+The favoured way to travel through the Delta's channels is on a mokoro, a dugout canoe, paddled by a local guide.

 Become our Okavango Delta Travel Expert